Latinos face barriers like fear, language in getting vaccine - WTMJ

 “I go out and run my errands, and I feel a bit more secure,” she said.

-Fear of deportation can be an issue for Latinos in the U.S. without permission, even though the U.S. Department of Homeland Security says vaccination sites will be considered off limits for routine enforcement.
+Fear of deportation can be an issue for Latinos in the U.S. without permission, though the Department of Homeland Security says vaccination sites will be considered off limits for routine enforcement.

 “We know that we don’t always get the correct address and phone number when we see patients,” Peralta said about those at his pediatric practice.